jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We are embracing this history lesson.
 But note that this is not a book about how to invent tools.
 Amazing books like _Rework_ and _Zero to One_ already do that.
 Nor is this a book about the history of invention; _The Innovators_ does that better than I could dream of doing.
 And if you want brilliant critiques of our society, _The Incerto_ and _The Great Degeneration_ are waiting for you.

-This book is about pushing us into the Information Age with a new philosophy that encourages our evolution.
+This book is about pushing us into the Internet Age with a new philosophy that encourages our evolution.
 Nature thus inspires Techvolution.
 Notice that gatekeepers don't exist in our world's ecosystems.
 Evolution doesn't have anyone telling a cheetah she's running too fast, that the ants are too cooperative, or that a camel is too water-efficient.
 Individual lifeforms adapt to their own problems.
 There are no middlemen and no gatekeepers, just problem solvers.
 And the problem solvers live on.

 Human biological adaptions take so long, however, that ours have effectively stopped.
 We'll never biologically evolve to fly, do advanced calculations, or breathe Martian air.
 Humanity continues life's evolution with tools.
 We're basically cyborgs who adapt by upgrading our tools to the latest problem in transportation, calculation, and breathing.
 Hold a spear then a gun, an abacus then a calculator, a plane joystick then a space ship joystick, and you're a different and more powerful cyborg each time.